-Li-Fi technology was presented to the world at a TED talks’ conference in 2011 by Harald Haas working at University of Edinburg.
-He showcased the streaming of HD videos on a laptop device which used Li-Fi for the internet connection.
+Li-Fi technology was presented to the world at a TED talks conference in 2011 by Harald Haas working at the University of Edinburg.
+He showcased the streaming of HD videos on a laptop device that used Li-Fi for the internet connection.
 The technology is still being developed by Haas’ team with the aim of developing a technology that will be more reliable, fast, secure and would replace the traditional radio-based communication system.

 How does Lifi work?

-Let us consider the modem of the internet as the uplink transmitter and the LED light bulb as downlink transmitter.
-The bulb will switch its states (ON – OFF) contemporary to the input of pulses 1’s and 0’s.
+Let us consider the modem of the internet as the uplink transmitter and the LED light bulb as a downlink transmitter.
+The bulb will switch its states (ON-OFF) contemporary to the input of pulses 1’s and 0’s.

 How efficient is Li-Fi?
-How can we implement?
+How can we implement it?

 Wi-fi system uses Radio frequencies to operate connection wirelessly.
 Hence there is a lot of electronic disturbance by other appliances nearby which operate on other frequencies.
-Also, the shortage of bandwidth when using Radio waves is overcome by Li-Fi.
-It uses visible light spectrum which offers more bandwidth than radio waves offer.
+Also, the shortage of bandwidth when using Radiowaves is overcome by Li-Fi.
+It uses a visible light spectrum that offers more bandwidth than radio waves offer.
 Additionally, visible light frequencies are immune to electronic disturbances.

 Everything is hackable, even a Wi-Fi connection.
 This security breach is impossible when Li-Fi is considered.
 Also as light doesn’t pass through walls, the wireless connection is concentrated in a particular area where the light is concentrated.
 This property makes Lifi system deprived of security flaws.